jsurloppe/remix/README.rst

 Remix is a collection of mixins for the requests library.

-He's aim to reduce the repetitions of common tasks with REST API, making them more resilient and faster.
+Remix aim to reduce the repetitions of common tasks with REST API, making them more resilient and faster.

 Features